hmok/BiomechPythonAI_Guide/README.md

 ├── LICENSE
 └── README.md

+---

 ## 📘 Book & Tools

-This repo is the companion code for **A Hands On Guide to Biomechanics Data Analysis with Python and AI** – a clear, practical workflow for loading, parsing, analyzing, and visualizing human-movement data with Python, Google Colab, and AI.
+This repository is the companion codebase for **A Hands-On Guide to Biomechanics Data Analysis with Python and AI** — a clear, practical workflow for loading, parsing, analyzing, and visualizing human-movement data using Python, Google Colab, and modern AI tools.

 **Amazon (book)** → https://amzn.asia/d/caOmfcr
 **PoseIQ (lightweight tools)** → https://poseiq.com